This post-master’s multidisciplinary program focuses on analytical and data-driven methods for examination of the social,

 Health Systems and Policy Concentration

-Understand the structure, organization, and financing of the U.S. health care system in order to assess the social and economic factors underlying population health.
-This specialized area of study emphasizes analyses of public policies that seek to address the deficiencies of our health care insurance and delivery systems and to improve population health.
-Students develop the analytical tools and institutional knowledge to evaluate the organization, financing, and regulation of health care delivery in the United States.
+Understand the structure, organization, and financing of health systems in the U.S. in order to address the social and economic determinants of health.
+This specialized area of study emphasizes analyses of public policies that look to address the deficiencies of our health care insurance and delivery systems as well as our public health systems to improve population health.
+Students develop the analytical tools and institutional knowledge to evaluate the organization, financing, and regulation of health care and public health in the United States.

 Knowledge Discovery and Health Informatics Concentration